lopezdsr/sql-query/sqlref/timeseries_functions_artifact.md

 ## Forecasting model creation functions
 {: #forecasting_model_creation}

-Each of these functions creates a *forecasting model* artifact, which is used by other functions or forecasting and anomaly detection.
+Each of these functions creates a *forecasting model* artifact, which is used by other functions for forecasting and anomaly detection.

 **TS_FORECAST_BATS(Integer, Boolean)**
 Output: ForecastingModel